Information about training and admission to the register can be found on our website here.

 To train as a patent attorney you are likely to have a scientific or technical background, this usually means a science or engineering degree from a university or similar institution.
 This is because you will need to understand at a fairly specialist level the technical details of the client’s idea.

-Getting the necessary legal skills to be an attorney is usually by means of in-house training in an attorney’s office or in a companyin house legal department, supplemented by other studies.
+Getting the necessary legal skills to be an attorney is usually by means of working in firm or in a company's in-house legal department, supplemented by other studies.

 It is usual for a person entering the profession to take four or five years to qualify.